cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 // TODO: making the functions more pure
 As mention in the Analysis of Iteration 2, I will be modifying some functions to make them more pure and do not alter the global variables or state.
 // TODO: adding `if (!transactions)` into the Blockchain.mineBlock() function
 === Testing

+=== Manual Testing
+// Users shouldn't have debt

 === Evaluation
+I have invited x of my stakeholders
 // TODO: data validation in the future
 == Iteration 4
 In Iteration 4, I will be developing a Graphical User Interface (GUI) for my blockchain simulator.